An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf

-The number of \textit{serious steps} immediately followed by another \textit{serious step} is upper-bounded by the total number of \textit{serious steps} given in \cref{lm: Number of serious steps}.
-We now bound the number of \textit{serious steps} followed by at least one \textit{null step}.
-This is done by bounding the number of \textit{serious steps} for which one of the hypotheses of \cref{lm: next step is serious step} is violated.
-Intuitively, looking at \eqref{ineq: primal progress sum}, a large distance between consecutive \textit{serious steps} iterates ensures a sufficient decrease in function value.
+We now consider non-consecutive \textit{serious steps}, i.e., serious steps that are} followed by at least one \textit{null step}.
+We can bound the number of non-consecutive serious by bounding the number of \textit{serious steps} for which one of the hypotheses of \Cref{lm: next step is serious step} is violated. {There are two types.} Intuitively, looking at \eqref{ineq: primal progress sum}, a large distance between consecutive \textit{serious steps} iterates ensures a sufficient decrease in function value.
 Also, when a small gradient $y_k$ is encountered, the number of remaining \textit{serious steps} is small.
 It is the subject of the next two lemmas.
-We use step $k_i$ to denote the $i^{th}$ \textit{serious step}. \begin{lemma} In the execution of \cref{alg: Proximal Bundle Method}, there are at most $\frac{2 \|x_0 - x^*\|^2}{\epsilon A^2} + \frac{2}{A^2\rho}$ serious iterates such that $\|x_{k-1} - x_{k}\| > A \sqrt{\epsilon}$ before reaching an $\epsilon$-optimal solution. \end{lemma}
+We use step $k_i$ to denote the $i^{th}$ \textit{serious step}. \begin{lemma}[ {Type I: Distant proximal centers}] There are at most $\frac{2 \|x_0 - x^*\|^2}{\epsilon A^2} + \frac{2}{A^2\rho}$ serious iterates such that $\|x_{k-1} - x_{k}\| > A \sqrt{\epsilon}$ before reaching an $\epsilon$-optimal solution. \end{lemma}

 \begin{proof} Using \eqref{ineq: primal progress sum}, for all $T\in \N\setminus{\{0\}}$ :